 - Attorneys’ fees: Having to hire a lawyer to take on your wrongful termination case can be expensive.
 As part of your lawsuit, you can seek to have your attorneys’ fees paid by the employer that fired you.

 - Punitive damages: In the event that the situation was particularly damaging or egregious, it is possible to see that additional money is paid, as punishment, by the employer in order to additionally compensate you and make the employer recognize the severity of their illegal termination.

 We can evaluate your wrongful termination situation and determine the best way in which to proceed.
-To schedule a free consultation with a female lawyer who knows what it is like to fight for equality in the workplace, call our wrongful termination law firm at 415-692-0462 or email us using our online contact form.
+To schedule a free consultation with a female lawyer who knows what it is like to fight for equality in the workplace, contact our San Francisco wrongful termination law firm via email us using our online contact form.